-Process for Approval - The student must complete an Off-campus Coursework form at the Office of Records and Registration notifying the University of the student's intention to enroll on a visiting basis at another higher educational institution.
+Process for Approval - The student must complete a Course Approval form at the Office of Records and Registration notifying the University of the student's intention to enroll on a visiting basis at another higher educational institution.
 The request will be reviewed by the Office of Records and Registration, which may consult with an appropriate member of the University's faculty.
 Prior to enrollment, a written response will be sent to the student stating whether or not the proposed course is acceptable.

 Process for Awarding of Credit - The student must arrange for an official transcript from the other college or university to be sent to the Office of Records and Registration.
-If the approved course was completed with a final grade of "C" or higher, the semester hours earned from the course will be posted to the student's record.
+If the approved course was completed with a final grade of "C" or higher, the semester hours earned from the course will be posted to the student's record as transfer credits and not calculated in the student's GPA.